Ten party leaders lined up for Monday night’s televised RTÉ debate. Here are the moments that stood out:

 From the outset, Taoiseach Simon Harris came under pressure over his defence of Fine Gael senator John McGahon who has been criticised over an assault case taken against him in the High Court.
 Speaking to the media outside RTÉ television studios just before the debate, where he was asked about criticism from Sinn Féin leader Mary Lou McDonald, Mr Harris retorted that “her press officer is in prison tonight” for child sexual offences – a reference to jailed former party official Michael McMonagle – while “John McGahon was found not guilty by a court of law”.

 It was the first question that came up in the debate, too, as presenter Katie Hannon asked him about his defence of his candidate despite a video showing the extent of the incident.
 “I backed him on the basis of what had happened in court.
 If John McGahon had been criminally convicted, he would not be a candidate in this party,” said Harris.
-McGahon was “rightly punished” in a civil case and he was a “democratically selected candidate”, he added.
+McGahon was “rightly punished” in a civil case and he was a “democratically selected candidate”, he said.

 2. Sparks fly in debate on homelessness